 One study looked at rosemary and lavender essential oil and cognitive functioning.
 It concluded that rosemary aroma in particular led to improvements in long-term memory compared with controls in the same experiment.

 When diffused and inhaled, this essential oil may have the potential to help with concentration.

-This same study also stated that inhaled rosemary may possess the potential to impact cognitive performance in a positive manner by preventing the breakdown of acetylcholine, which is a chemical important for thinking and memory.
+This same study also stated that inhaled rosemary may possess the potential to impact cognitive performance in a positive manner.
+Specifically, by preventing the breakdown of acetylcholine, which is a chemical important for thinking and memory.

 Other medical uses may include pain relief and increased blood circulation.
 As one such study looking at rosemary and interactions with other analgesics drugs, supported the management of pain and therapeutic potential of this essential oil in combination with pain relieving medication.